stevensaxt/blog-posts/2016-03-08-Ukah-A Regatta Is a Boat Race.md

 highly of the Khedival Yacht Club.

 1908 -- _Encyclopaedia of Ships and Shipping_, by Herbert B. Mason
-pg 328: A general definition of the Khedival Yacht Club: "Established 1902.
+pg.
+328: A general definition of the Khedival Yacht Club: "Established 1902.
 Patron, H. H. the Khedive of Egypt ;
 Commodore, H.H.
 Prince Aziz Pacha Hassan...Entrance fee, £3 ; annual subscription, £2."

 Based on the mention of an entrance fee, I assume that anyone could have participated in the regattas, and that the aforementioned